CharlieXojo/classPreferences/README.md

 #### 25 July 2014
 Thanks to Axel Schneider for the addition of setColorValue and getColorValue methods.
-Also added the Optional Default as VariableType argument to each get method.
+Added the Optional Default as VariableType argument to each get method.
+Added the picture datatype.

 #Summary
 classPreferences is a class to simply generate a preferences storage